-A trial lawyer by day and a writer by night, Michael Kahn is the award-winning author of nine Rachel Gold novels (including his latest, FACE VALUE); a stand-alone novel THE SIRENA QUEST, another stand-alone novel THE MOURNING SEXTON (under the pen name Michael Baron); and several short stories, including the collection entitled A HANDFUL OF GOLD.
+A trial lawyer by day and a writer by night, Michael Kahn is the award-winning author of ten Rachel Gold novels (including his latest, THE DEAD HAND); the stand-alone novel THE SIRENA QUEST, another stand-alone novel THE MOURNING SEXTON (under the pen name Michael Baron); and several short stories, including the collection entitled A HANDFUL OF GOLD.

 A former elementary school teacher in the Chicago Public Schools, Mike wrote his first novel, GRAVE DESIGNS, on a challenge from his wife Margi, who got tired of listening to the same answer whenever she asked him about a book he was reading.
 “Not bad,” he would say, “but I could write a better book than that.”